PhantomCybernetics/phntm_bridge_docs/basics/architecture.rst

 is necessary to establish the connection, and a TURN/STUN server is used as a fallback option in cases when direct P2P link is not available.

 Once the connection is established, binary `UDP protocol <https://en.wikipedia.org/wiki/User_Datagram_Protocol>`_ is utilized for both data and media streams, allowing for much higher speeds than TCP at the cost of packet reliability.
-Where reliable delivery is required, extra measures are taken to make sure data is actually delivered.
+Where reliable delivery is required, extra measures are taken to make sure the data is actually delivered.

 `WebSockets <https://en.wikipedia.org/wiki/WebSocket>`_ (namely Socket.io) are used as a reliable means of communication between the Peers, with the Cloud Bridge acting as a central relay.